St Catherine's Church, Swell

 5 The name of the village of Fivehead comes from a Domesday manor which measured five hides.
 (600 acres).

-3 (GR365 209) Where road bears sharp R, after Monks Dairy House go ahead on waymarked path over bridge. go through metal gate then R along track 10m, then L along field edge with hedge on L. After 300m at end of field go through metal gate beneath power line and follow the next field boundary on L for 50m, then through gate and over bridge on L. Follow through another gate and keep hedge on L 100m, locate stile on L to cross a small field to enclosed track in R corner to reach road opposite All Saints’ Church(1).
+3 (GR365 209) Where road bears sharp R after Monks Dairy House, go ahead on waymarked path over bridge.
+Go through metal gate then R along track 10m, then L along field edge with hedge on L. After 300m at end of field go through metal gate beneath power line and follow the next field boundary on L for 50m, then through gate and over bridge on L. Follow through another gate and keep hedge on L 100m, locate stile on L to cross a small field 100m to enclosed track in R corner to reach road opposite All Saints’ Church(1).
 Turn L along road 400m passing the elegant Bartlett’s Farm(2) to junction on R just before a thatched cottage[1.0Km]

 FOR A SHORTER WALK Distance 4.2 Km/2.6 miles